sagemath/trac_to_gh/Issue 553.md

 # Issue 553: calling of symbolic expressions is sometimes ridiculous

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/553

 Original creator: was